Laura Massaro: Biography

 Massaro's exceptional 2014 season continued when she was runner-up to David at the British Open in Hull in May.
 At the 2014 Commonwealth Games in Glasgow in July, Massaro went unbeaten through the women's singles – including a semi-final against compatriot Alison Waters – before falling to David in the gold medal match.
 She and Duncalf then joined forces in the doubles and won through to the final, where they lost to Indians Dipika Pallikal and Joshna Chinappa in straight games.

 October saw Massaro reach the quarter-finals of the US Open, where she lost to Nour El-Sherbini.
 In December, she was part of the team that helped England reclaim the world team title by winning the gold medal at the 2014 Women's World Team Squash Championships; she had previously won silver on three occasions.

 In 2015, she progressed to her third British Open final in succession before losing out to eventual victor Camille Serme in the 2015 Women's British Open Squash Championship.

 Massaro started her 2015/16 season in strong fashion as she achieved victory at the US Open and Qatar Classic.
 Upon beating world No. 1 Raneem El Weleily (who herself ended David's 9-year unbroken streak as world No. 1 several months prior) in the semi-finals of the Hong Kong Open, she became the third Englishwoman (and first since 2004) to ascend to the top of the world rankings.

 In 2016, she was part of the English team that won the silver medal at the 2016 Women's World Team Squash Championships.
 In 2018, she was part of the English team that won the silver medal at the 2018 Women's World Team Squash Championships.

 Massaro won eight gold medals for the England women's national squash team at the European Squash Team Championships from her first in 2007 (under the name Lengthorn) to her last in 2019.

 Massaro retired at the end of the 2018/19 season and was appointed Member of the Order of the British Empire (MBE) in the 2020 New Year Honours for services to squash.

 Sponsors

-Laura's sponsors included 305SQUASH for clothing, Head for rackets, Asics for shoes, Technifibre for strings, UK Fast, Proto-Col and CourtCare and Corkhills Volkswagen in Wigan.
+Laura's sponsors included 305SQUASH for clothing, Head for rackets, Asics for shoes, Technifibre for strings, UK Fast, Proto-Col, CourtCare and Corkhills Volkswagen in Wigan.
 Laura also partnered with HFE (Health and Fitness Education) in relation to yoga.